Nordmann's greenshank: Distribution

 The Nordmann's greenshank breeds in eastern Russia along the south-western and northern coasts of the Sea of Okhotsk and on Sakhalin Island.
 Its non-breeding range is not fully understood, but significant numbers have been recorded in South Korea, mainland China, Hong Kong, and Taiwan on passage, and in Bangladesh, Thailand, Cambodia, Vietnam and Peninsular Malaysia in winter.
 It has also been recorded on passage or in winter in Japan, North Korea, India, Sri Lanka, Myanmar (which may prove to be an important part of its wintering range), Singapore, the Philippines and Indonesia.
 There are unconfirmed records from Nepal and Guam (to US).
 It probably has a population of 500–1,000 individuals.
 It has been recorded several times on 80-mile beach in Western Australia and most recently an individual was discovered on Cairns Esplanade in Queensland, Australia.
 It was known to have over-wintered there from December 2020 to May 2021.
 In mid-December 2021 what is thought to be the same individual bird, returned to Cairns Esplanade.
+It has now returned for four straight seasons, being regularly seen in 2022 and 2023.